Policosanol

 Often about absorption or timing rather than danger — separating doses is common.
 This list is not exhaustive.

-- Bleeding / surgery caution category
+- Bleeding / surgery caution — mention before procedures and with blood thinners

 - Anticoagulant (blood thinner) interaction